Khagendra-12/SoundCloudDownloader/README.md

 - **Make sure to install scdl**

-\t\t use "pip install scdl" to install scdl on your local device.
+'     Use "pip install scdl" to install scdl on your local device.'

 - **ffmpeg**

-\t\t <a href="https://www.gyan.dev/ffmpeg/builds/"> Click Here</a> to install ffmpeg if the code executes with error showing "ffmpeg not found".
+'     <a href="https://www.gyan.dev/ffmpeg/builds/"> Click Here</a> to install ffmpeg if the code executes with error showing "ffmpeg not found".'

-\t\t You might have to set up the system PATH environment variable.
-Install the package from the given link and after unzipping the file copy the path of the bin folder and add it to path.
+'     You might have to set up the system PATH environment variable.
+Install the package from the given link and after unzipping the file copy the path of the bin folder and add it to path.'

-\t\t Recomended to run on Collab if you avoid this installation.
+'     **Recomended to run on Collab if you avoid this installation.**'

 # Downloaded files